ashwga/kanfu-conlang/conlang.md

 # Kanfu – understandable language.

-Kanfu is a polysynthetic language inspired by Ygyde and others.
+Kanfu is a synthetic language inspired by Ygyde and others.
 Main idea of Kanfu is simplicity.

 # Phonology
 | Consonants | Labial | Avleolar | Velar |